Keyboard shortcuts

 • quantized_matmul.cpp β€” Implement the quantized_matmul(...) function (validate inputs, compute output shape, return a lazy mx::array) and the eval_cpu method (allocate output, register arrays with the CPU encoder, dispatch the compute kernel).

 The eval_cpu implementation follows the same CPU encoder pattern as axpby: allocate output memory with out.set_data(mx::allocator::malloc(out.nbytes())), register input/output arrays with the encoder, then dispatch a lambda that performs the actual computation.
-Inside the lambda, implement the nested loop from the Computation Flow section above β€” iterate over each output element (i, k), accumulate in float (fp32) to avoid precision loss, and cast the result back to float16 when writing to the output.
+Inside the lambda, implement the nested loop from the Computation Flow section above β€” iterate over each output element (i, k), dequantize each packed value, accumulate the products in float, and write the result back as either float16 or bfloat16, matching the input dtype.

 Don’t forget to add src/quantized_matmul.cpp to target_sources in CMakeLists.txt.